mouldimus/notes/HTML_Concepts.md

 <h1 id="Header_1">This is my heading</h1>
 ```

-We have assigned the h1 element the Id “Header_1”.
+We have assigned the h1 element the Id "Header_1".
 To run and display (return) this element, we write:

 ```js
 document.getElementById("Header_1").innerHTML
 ```

-“innerHTML” gets or sets the HTML markup contained within the element.
+"innerHTML" gets or sets the HTML markup contained within the element.

 Document.getElementById is used mainly to control or get information from an element within your code.
-If it can’t find the element with the specified Id, it will return “null.”
+If it can't find the element with the specified Id, it will return "null."

 ## Creating a Function
 [Jump Back](#contents)

-Let’s look at creating a function using the `document.getElementById` method:
+Let's look at creating a function using the `document.getElementById` method:

 ```html
 <!DOCTYPE html>